Your Naturally Asymmetrical Spine (Patrons)

 This is a perfect lesson for reversing all the lefts and rights on a subsequent listening, so that you explore movements on the two sides in the opposite order (gathering left first, instead of right as it’s recorded).
 How do you experience yourself differently after the lesson if you’ve explore the sides in the opposite order?

-As we begin the paradoxical breath movements at the end you’ll hear me note that on the Patrons video call where this was recorded I knew that everyone participating was experienced with Feldenkrais “paradoxical breathing” movements.
+As we begin the “seesaw” torso movements near the end (“draw in the belly…”) you’ll hear me note that on the Patrons video call where this was recorded I knew that everyone participating was experienced with Feldenkrais “paradoxical breathing” movements.
 If you’re not, you can find an introduction to these movements and ideas in Lesson 7 of our Getting Oriented series, called Freeing Your Breath and Spine.

 It’s audio from the lesson I taught in the January 2020 live video conference for Patrons.